 - Sedum tetractinum ‘Coral Reef’ is one of the few sedums with warm yellowish color.
 It is an excellent creeping groundcover that mixes well with dark greens.

 - Sedum ‘Sublime’ has primarily green colors that make it a good replacement for turfgrass in areas where grasses and other traditional ground covers won't grow.

 "Drop and Grow" Sedum Trays

 Sedum is easy to grow in most areas, but a new product called "Drop and Grow" may make it even easier.
 Costa Farms of Miami, FL, is now marketing pre-vegetated tiles of live sedum.
 The tiles are actually mats of coconut fiber.
-Lowe's stores sell Drop and Grow in the southeastern U.S. Costa is working with other retailers to broaden distribution.
+Costa Farms products are sold at many retailers, including Lowe's and Home Depot, as well as at Amazon and other online retailers.

 “One of my first introductions to sedum was the old variety Autumn Joy,” says Costa Farms' spokesperson Justin Hancock.
 “While Autumn Joy has its merits, I started to discover other varieties that suited my gardening style better.”

 According to Hancock, the tiles are created with different geographic regions in mind.
 Some are cold tolerant to zone 4, which covers most of the northern U.S. Some sedum varieties are semi-evergreen.
 Others may go dormant for the winter, but they’ll leaf out and resume growth the following spring.
-Hancock says they need no special winter care.
+They need no special winter care.